vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

 1. From your **SQLcohoDW** virtual machine, navigate to the Azure portal.

-2. Navigate to your **SSISDB** database.
+2. Navigate to the **CohoDataFactory** resource group and open your **SSISDB** database.
 This database was created by Azure Data Factory when you provisioned your Azure-SSIS Integration Runtime.

 3. Click on the Set server firewall button